Exploring Bombay Beach: The Almost Ghost Town by the Salton Sea, CA

 How is it possible that farming in the desert could contribute so significantly to the degradation of the Salton Sea?
 Here is a glimpse of the irrigation system and the scale of farmlands in the desert surrounding the Salton Sea.
 These canals transport water from the Colorado River and have transformed this desert into a lush agricultural oasis with year-round harvests.
 In an ironic twist of fate, the irrigation runoff that poison the sea also sustains it.

 In the mid 70's, the Salton Sea problems were exacerbated by of all things - too much water.
 Seven years of above average rainfall and increased agricultural runoff caused shoreline flooding and developers struggled to raise funds to repair the damage.
-Then in 1976, Hurricane Kathleen hit Southern California and dropped record rainfall causing the Salton Sea to rise 8 feet in a matter of 3 hours.
+Then in 1976, Hurricane Kathleen hit Southern California unleashing record rainfall that caused the Salton Sea to rise by 8 feet within just 3 hours.
 In 1977, another hurricane struck and those projects that had survived the previous storm were destroyed - never to return.
 Builders abandoned their partially completed developments leaving behind only a few houses, sewers, empty roads and street signs.
 What had been called the ‘miracle in the desert’ was now described as an ‘ecological nightmare and disaster’ - a ghost town in the making.

 Exploring the Salton Sea Communities